Unfair contract terms

-You may not always realise it, but every time you buy a product or service from a professional trader, you are entering into a contract - whether it's signing up for gym membership, ordering car tyres online, getting a mortgage for your house or even just buying groceries from the supermarket.
+Every time you buy a product or service from a professional trader, you're entering into a contract - whether it's signing up for gym membership, ordering car tyres online, getting a mortgage for your house or even just buying your weekly shopping from the supermarket.

 Contract terms must be drafted in plain, understandable language.
 Any ambiguities will be interpreted in your favour.

-Besides the general requirement of "good faith" and "balance", the EU rules contain a list of specific terms that may be judged unfair.
-If specific terms in a contract are unfair, they are not binding on consumers and the trader may not rely on them.
+In addition to the general requirement of "good faith" and "balance", EU rules contain a list of specific terms that may be judged unfair.
+If specific terms in a contract are unfair, they are not binding on you and the trader may not rely on them.

 Here are some situations where contract terms may be judged unfair under EU rules:

 1. Liability when a consumer dies or is injured

 Terms which exclude/limit a trader's liability if a consumer dies or is injured because of an act/omission by that trader.